phanhieu2507/saa-03/docs/computing/Lambda.md

 - Pay per duration 400000GB-Seconds per month free
 - Price scales up after that depending on gbseconds (more will be cheaper per gbsecond)

+### Cold start vs provisioned
+- cold start: have a long time to start
+- provisioned concurrency: do not need to cold
+#### snap start
+- improve lambda function using net, python, java
+- snapshot the cache
 ## Limits Per Region

 ### Memory